garbetjie/terraform-google-cloud-run/README.md

 Terraform Module: Google Cloud Run
 ==================================

-A Terraform module for [Google Cloud](https://cloud.google.com) that simplifies the creation of a Cloud Run instance.
+A Terraform module for [Google Cloud](https://cloud.google.com) that simplifies the creation of a Cloud Run (Fully Managed) service.

 ## Basic usage